If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

-Unless you have a compelling reason otherwise, it’s generally best for online businesses and entrepreneurs to incorporate in the state in which it will principally be doing business.
+Unless you have a compelling reason otherwise, it’s generally best incorporating a business in the state you will be doing business.

-Otherwise, if you are a non-US resident, then I would suggest forming your LLC or Corporation in Delaware.
+Otherwise, if you are a non-US resident, then I would suggest forming your LLC or Corporation in Wyoming.

-Delaware is very efficient and foreigner-friendly.
-Forming your company in Delaware is generally the easiest and most efficient.
+Wyoming is very efficient and foreigner-friendly.
+Forming your company in Wyoming is generally the easiest and most efficient.

-If you are still in doubt about which state is the best state to incorporate your online business, contact me, Sam Mollaei, Esq., business lawyer, and I will assist you.
+If you are still in doubt about the best state to incorporate online business, email me Sam Mollaei, Esq., at firstname.lastname@example.org I will assist you.